mkumar73/beckernick.github.io/_posts/2017-02-22-one-dimensional-music-ranking.markdown

 ![png](/images/one_dimensional_music/cluster_metric_example.png?raw=True)

-It's pretty clear that the cluster of points on the right are more tightly packed than the cluster of points on the left, and the distance metric I created reflects this.
+It's pretty clear that the cluster of points on the right are more tightly packed than the cluster of points on the left, and the metric I created reflects this.
 The right group's Cluster Spread is much smaller than the left group's Cluster Spread, which makes sense intuitively.

 It's easy to see how this works in two dimensions.
 While I can't visualize how this works in eight dimensions, the logic extends perfectly.
 I can use my Cluster Spread metric to measure any the spread of any set of points in 8-D space just like I did in the 2-D space above.